 Dear Your Teen:

 My kid sits at home every Friday and Saturday.
-He generally seems like a very social guy with lots of friends, but when it comes to the weekend, he ends up at home.
+He generally seems like a very social guy with lots of friends, but when it comes to the weekend, he has no friends to hang out with.
 There is lots of talk about “plans,” but in the end, there seems to be no execution.
 Could it mean he is staying away from a certain scene?
 Is this somehow smart decision making?
 I know that there are lots of kids NOT getting into trouble.
 Why can’t he go to a movie, hang out, etc.?
 Does he need new friends?
 The situation seems odd and even worrisome.
 What should I do?

 First, you need to understand where your son fits on the introversion-extroversion continuum.
 We often associate introversion as a character deficiency, but it’s a normal personality characteristic distributed across the population.
 In other words, there are as many people in our world who are introverted as extroverted, and there’s nothing “good” or “bad” about either one.